Sverre Holth

+Life and career

-Sverre Holth came to China in the 1925, and appeared first in Kelan in northwestern Shanxi.
+Sverre Holth travelled to China in 1925, first arrived in Kelan in northwestern Shanxi.
 In 1927 he married Anne Elise Ødegaard (born 1899), also a missionary sent out by the Norwegian Missionary Society.
 In 1927 they had to evacuate the coast because of the danger of war in the area under the Northern Expedition's advance, but came back with great effort later in the year.
 His wife was seriously ill during that time, and had to be transported to a hospital in Taiyuan where she stayed for four months.

 In 1929 Sverre moved to nearby location named Xingxian and worked there for many years, only interrupted by a brief evacuation in 1929 when there were clashes in the area between the Kuomintang forces and Communist guerrillas commanded by the Liu Zhidan in 1929.
 Sverre visited to Norway between 1930 and 1931.
 In 1930 in China, due to his theological studies, Sverre was crowned with the theological doctorate.

 During the years in Xingxian he met the leading Communist general He Long several times from 1937, and the two became good friends.
 Their common interest for horses was also a contributing factor.
 There, he met the Canadian Dr. Bethune, whom for a short time was there to perform surgical operations on wounded communist forces.
 Also, they got on well with each other, though Holth regretted that this missionary had acquired so much Communist thought.